 Research in the area of supplement use for children at various ages with autism is quite recent and little is known about the benefits, risks, or effectiveness of these natural supplements.
 Please consult with your pediatrician.
 My best guess would be about a tenth of 500 mg capsule although I have no studies to support this dosage recommendation.

-Children with autism may be deficient in fish oils, hence a role for diet.
+Children with autism may be deficient in the fatty acids EPA and / or DHA found in fish oils, hence a role for diet.
 Childhood autism may be linked to a deficiency of fatty acids found in oily fish.
 A pilot study at the University of Stirling found that children with autism had cells that broke down fatty acids more rapidly than normal cells.
 Autism rates in Scotland have risen dramatically in the past ten years, a trend mirrored across the developed world.
 In Scotland, an estimated 50,000 people, nearly 7,000 of them children, suffer from autism.
 Brain cell membranes are composed primarily of omega-3 and omega-6 fatty acids, substances found in oily fish such as mackerel and salmon.
 A study of about 20 autistic children last year revealed that cell membranes in their blood metabolized, or processed, fatty acids at a faster rate than other children.
 The discovery led to speculation that a fatty acid deficiency may be partially responsible for the onset of autism.
 "We have already seen a connection between omega levels and schizophrenia and dyslexia," said Dr Gordon Bell of the university.
 If cell function in the brain is changed, the behavior of the brain will change as well.
 Dr Bell compared cell membranes to a "brick wall" of fatty acids.
 Bricks fall out, but as long as they are replaced, then the wall holds strong.
 Problems occur when bricks fall out faster than they can be replaced.
 If the scientists confirm this is what causes autism, they may conclude that the answer is to replenish "bricks" of fatty acids at a greater rate; in short, eat more fish.

 Behavioral effects of omega-3 Fatty Acid supplementation in young adults with